nkhakwan/PierreWeek12FridayReviewProject/README.md

 1. Clone this repository from GitHub.
 2. Open the downloaded directory in a text editor of your choice.
-3. To install the REPL dotnet script, run dotnet tool install -g dotnet-script in your terminal.
-4. Run the program with the commands dotnet restore, dotnet build, and dotnet run.
+3. Run the program with the commands dotnet restore, dotnet build, and dotnet run.
-5. Run "dotnet ef migrations add <yourtag>
+4. Run "dotnet ef migrations add <yourtag>
-6. Run "dotnet ef database update"
+5. Run "dotnet ef database update"
 Or Please see the detailed tables dump at the end of this README file for all the tables and database.

 ## Database is named Sweet.
 Firstname_lastname not avaialbe in mysql WB